-The Bluetooth dongle included in the motherboard package (Noa) allows you to wake up the system from Suspend to RAM mode without the need to press the power button first.
+The Bluetooth dongle included in the motherboard package^(Note 2) allows you to wake up the system from Suspend to RAM mode without the need to press the power button first.

-(Note) Whether the Bluetooth dongle is included depends on the motherboard models.
+- If your cell phone has been configured as the Auto Green key, you'll not be able to use it to connect to other (Note 1) Bluetooth device(s) when Auto Green is enabled. - (Note 2) Whether the Bluetooth dongle is included depends on the motherboard models.
 Before installing the Bluetooth dongle, be sure to turn off other Bluetooth receiver on your computer.